Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 • Delicious dark chocolate

-Most dark chocolate contains only a tiny quantity of milk, but manufacturers substitute milk with nut milk when making vegan chocolate.
+Most dark chocolate contains only a small amount of milk, but manufacturers often substitute milk with nut milk when making vegan chocolate.

-Unlike some vegan chocolate, the chocolate used for these beans doesn’t taste grainy, and the high cocoa content gives it a rich and delicious taste.
+Unlike some vegan chocolates, the chocolate used for these beans doesn't have a grainy taste, and the high cocoa content gives it a rich and delicious flavor.

 These tasty chocolate espresso beans come in 7oz (198g) resealable bags and offer around five servings.